vivo-us/request-handler/README.md

 - `rateLimitChange` *(optional)*: A function that is called after each response is received to allow a check of whether the rate limit should be changed.
 - `sharedRateLimitClientName` *(optional)*: The name of another client to share rate limits with.
 - `requestOptions` *(optional)*: A set of options to pass to each request made by the client.
 This is useful if there are common parameters that need to be passed to each request.
 See the [Request Options](#request-options) section for more information.
+- `httpStatusCodesToMute` *(optional)*: A list of HTTP status codes to not log as errors.
+By default, all 4xx and 5xx status codes are logged as errors.
+- `retryOptions` *(optional)*: An object that contains options for retrying requests.
+  - `maxRetries` *(optional)*: The maximum number of times to retry a request if it fails.
+Defaults to 3.
+  - `retryBackoffBaseTime` *(optional)*: The base time in milliseconds that the retry backoff will calculate from.
+Defaults to 1000.
+  - `retryBackoffMethod` *(optional)*: The method to use for calculating how much time to wait between retry attempts.
+Options are `exponential` and `linear`.
+Defaults to `exponential`.
+  - `retry429s` *(optional)*: Whether or not to retry 429 errors.
+Defaults to `true`.
+  - `retry5xxs` *(optional)*: Whether or not to retry 5xx errors.
+Defaults to `true`.
+  - `retryHandler` *(optional)*: A function that allows you to use custom logic to determine whether a request should be retried.
+  - `retryStatusCodes` *(optional)*: An explicit list of HTTP status codes to retry
+  - `thawRequestCount` *(optional)*: The number of requests in a row that must come back with a 2xx status to start sending requests at full speed again after a rate limit has been breached.
+Defaults to `3`.
 - `metadata` *(optional)*: Any metadata you want to store with the client.
 - `axiosOptions` *(optional)*: Any Axios [Request Config](https://axios-http.com/docs/req_config) options you want to pass to the axios instance for this client.
 - `authentication` *(optional)*: An object to define how to authenticate requests.
 There are currently 4 types of authentication supported: `oauth2ClientCredentials`, `oauth2GrantType`, `token`, and `basic`.
 See the [Authentication Options](#authentication-options) section for more information.